opensearch-project/documentation-website/_query-dsl/geo-and-xy/geoshape.md

 ## Querying geopoints

-You can also use a geoshape query to search for documents that contain geopoints.
+You can also use a geoshape query to search for documents containing geopoints.

 Geoshape queries on geopoints only support the default `INTERSECTS` spatial relation, so you don't need to provide the `relation` parameter.
 {: .note}

 {: .important }
-> Geoshape queries on geopoints do not support the following geoshapes:
+> Geoshape queries on geopoint fields do not support the following geoshapes:
 >
-> - Point
+> - Points
-> - Linestring
+> - Linestrings
-> - Multipoint
+> - Multipoints
-> - Multilinestring
+> - Multilinestrings
-> - Geometry collection that contains one of the preceding geoshape types
+> - Geometry collections containing one of the preceding geoshape types

 Create a mapping where `location` is a `geo_point`: